-We recently completed the construction of genomic interactome maps of HER2-positive breast cancer.
-The evolution of this landscape model has required that we develop new analytical tools for quantifying splice variants and for identifying and quantifying expressed single nucleotide sequence variants (eSNVs) in tumor RNA.
+The Hormones and Cancer Lab has completed the construction of genomic interactome maps of HER2-positive breast cancer.
+The evolution of this landscape model has required the development of new analytical tools for quantifying splice variants, and for identifying and quantifying expressed single nucleotide sequence variants (eSNVs) in tumor RNA.

-Using these tools, we have been able to build a landscape model that incorporates differential mRNA expression, alternative splicing and HER2-specific eSNVs.
-Components of this pathway have been linked to therapeutic response, using our genomic data from the North Central Cancer Treatment Group N9831 HER2 adjuvant trial.
+Using these tools, the lab team has been able to build a landscape model that incorporates differential mRNA expression, alternative splicing and HER2-specific eSNVs.
+Components of this pathway have been linked to therapeutic response, using the lab's genomic data from the North Central Cancer Treatment Group N9831 HER2 adjuvant trial.

-These data are also being used to interrogate the functional HER2 signaling model that we are building using data from sensitive and resistant cell lines treated with trastuzumab and following ERBB2 knockdown.
+These data are also being used to interrogate the functional HER2 signaling model that is being built using data from sensitive and resistant cell lines treated with trastuzumab and after ERBB2 knockdown.

-In parallel, we also are interrogating phosphoproteomic data (generated in collaboration with Emanuel Petricoin) in an effort to link genomic changes to changes in protein phosphorylation status.
+Dr. Thompson and his team are also interrogating phosphoproteomic data (generated along with external collaborator Emanuel Petricoin, Ph.D.) in an effort to link genomic changes to changes in protein phosphorylation status.
 These studies are currently exploratory.